barrucadu/lookwhattheshoggothdraggedin.com/posts/knowledge-of-the-future-of-the-universe.markdown

 updated: 2024-01-27
 system: call-of-cthulhu
 topic: mechanics
-excerpt: |
-    This is a homebrew skill I gave one of my *Masks of Nyarlathotep* players after they decided to become friendly with a time-traveller.
-10% chance of answering a plot-relevant question, and immediate recognition of key [abbr:npc "NPCs"].
 ---

 A homebrew skill I gave one of my Call of Cthulhu players after they decided to